api-search/strategy-core/README.md

   - openapi-operation-response-5xx-schema
   - openapi-operation-response-5xx-examples
 ```
-## API Data Should Be Well-Defined and Validated
+## API Data Should Be Well-Defined and Validated (api-data-should-be-well-defined-and-validated)
 The schema for data that is sent and received via API should always be well-defined, possess a well-known shape, and always be validated, ensuring that digital resources and capabilities are what they should be, and only accessible to those who should have access our API digital resources.

 ```